dayour/Durable-Copilot-Studio/README.md

 For more information on how to use the Azure Functions durable task scheduler and to explore its features, please refer to the [official documentation](https://aka.ms/dts-documentation)

 ## Choosing your orchestration framework
-This repo contains samples for all orchestration frameworks that you can use the durable task scheduler with.
-The following table provides some considerations to help you choose a framework for your scenario:
+This repo contains samples in different directories for all orchestration frameworks supported by the durable task scheduler.
+The following table provides some considerations when choosing a framework:

 |Consideration | Portable SDKs | Durable Functions | Durable Task Framework|
 |--------------| --------------| ------------------| --------------------- |